evgenyneu/evgenii.com/blog/_posts/2016-08-31-earth-orbit-simulation.md

 ## The Lagrangian

-We will find the equations of motions using the Lagrangian, which is the kinetic energy minus the potential energy of the system:
+We will find the equations of motions using the Lagrangian, which is the kinetic energy minus the potential energy of the Sun-Earth system:

 <div class='Equation isTextCentered'>
   <span></span>